skeswa/denim/README.md

 // Esper even borrows Rust's syntax for lambda expressions (Rust calls them closures): let lambda_annotated = |i: i32| -> i32 { i + 1 };
 let lambda_inferred  = |i     |          i + 1  ;

+// You may now be wondering how more complex data structures are created and
+// managed in Esper.
+I'm sure you are shocked to find out that we (mostly) stole
+// Rust syntax here too /s.

+struct User {
+  active: bool;
+  coolness_rating: int;
+  email: string;
+  username: string;
+}

+// We can make some or even all of the `struct` or its fields public using the
+// `pub` keyowrd.

+pub struct Company {
+  pub name: string;
+  pub phone_number: string;
+  cash_in_the_bank: double;
+}

+// You may notice that we opted to go with `;` to terminate field declarations
+// instead of `,`.
+This is mostly to make adding methods to structs feel more
+// natural.
+Esper sugarifies Rust's default `impl` by simply allowing you to
+// declare methods within the `struct` itself.

+struct Car {
+  make: string;
+  model: string;
+  owner: User;
+  still_works: bool;
+}

+// One important thing to note here is that, in general, Esper data structures
+// are immutable by default.

+let my_car = Car {
+  make: "Mazda",
+  model: "Miata",
+  owner: some_user,
+};

+my_car.make = "Toyota"; // Compile time error.

+// To "change" an immutable value, we have to first clone it first as a mutable
+// value.

+let mut my_mut_car = my_car.mut;

+my_mut_car.make = "Toyota"; // This is a-ok.

+// Luckily, Esper has some syntactic sugar to make this look a little cleaner:

+let my_first_car = my_car.mut {
+  make: "Toyota",
+  model: "Camry",
+  year: 2008,
+};

+// Notice that `my_first_car` is mutable, but you may not always want this
+// side-effect.

+my_first_car.make = "Ferrari"; // This isn't quite right, but is not an error.

+// Often times, mutation is needs to happen deeper in the the struct.
+Esper
+// allows for this use case with some more syntax sugar.

+let my_next_car = my_immutable_first_car.mut {
+  make: "Rivian",
+  model: "R1T",
+  user: mut {
+    coolness_rating: self.coolness_rating + 1,
+  },
+  year: 2023,
+};

+// Sometimes, you just gotta mutate structs directly.
+This is fairly simple to
+// do in Esper.
+All you have to do in order to create a mutable `struct` is use
+// the `mut` at creation time:

+struct Donut {
+  is_tasty: bool;
+}

+let disappointing = mut Donut { is_tasty: false };

+disappointing.is_tasty = true; // This is a-ok.

 ```

 #### Module system